Hypothermia: Management

 Aggressiveness of treatment is matched to the degree of hypothermia.
 Treatment ranges from noninvasive, passive external warming to active external rewarming, to active core rewarming.
 In severe cases resuscitation begins with simultaneous removal from the cold environment and management of the airway, breathing, and circulation.
 Rapid rewarming is then commenced.
 Moving the person as little and as gently as possible is recommended as aggressive handling may increase risks of a dysrhythmia.

-Hypoglycemia is a frequent complication and needs to be tested for and treated.
+Hypoglycemia is a frequent complication and must be tested for and treated.
 Intravenous thiamine and glucose is often recommended, as many causes of hypothermia are complicated by Wernicke's encephalopathy.

 The UK National Health Service advises against putting a person in a hot bath, massaging their arms and legs, using a heating pad, or giving them alcohol.
 These measures can cause a rapid fall in blood pressure and potential cardiac arrest.

 Rewarming

 Rewarming can be done with a number of methods including passive external rewarming, active external rewarming, and active internal rewarming.
 Passive external rewarming involves the use of a person's own ability to generate heat by providing properly insulated dry clothing and moving to a warm environment.
 Passive external rewarming is recommended for those with mild hypothermia.

 Active external rewarming involves applying warming devices externally, such as a heating blanket.
 These may function by warmed forced air (Bair Hugger is a commonly used device), chemical reactions, or electricity.
 In wilderness environments, hypothermia may be helped by placing hot water bottles in both armpits and in the groin.
 Active external rewarming is recommended for moderate hypothermia.
 Active core rewarming involves the use of intravenous warmed fluids, irrigation of body cavities with warmed fluids (the chest or abdomen), use of warm humidified inhaled air, or use of extracorporeal rewarming such as via a heart lung machine or extracorporeal membrane oxygenation (ECMO).
 Extracorporeal rewarming is the fastest method for those with severe hypothermia.
 When severe hypothermia has led to cardiac arrest, effective extracorporeal warming results in survival with normal mental function about 50% of the time.
 Chest irrigation is recommended if bypass or ECMO is not possible.

 Rewarming shock (or rewarming collapse) is a sudden drop in blood pressure in combination with a low cardiac output which may occur during active treatment of a severely hypothermic person.
 There was a theoretical concern that external rewarming rather than internal rewarming may increase the risk.
 These concerns were partly believed to be due to afterdrop, a situation detected during laboratory experiments where there is a continued decrease in core temperature after rewarming has been started.
 Recent studies have not supported these concerns, and problems are not found with active external rewarming.